-Under Swiss law, the appropriation of available earnings or accumulated loss, as the case may be, as set forth in the Swiss statutory financial statements must be submitted to shareholders for approval at each annual general meeting.
-The accumulated loss subject to the vote of the Company's shareholders at the 2023 Annual General Meeting is the accumulated loss of Transocean Ltd., on a standalone basis.
+Under Swiss law, the appropriation of available earnings or accumulated losses, as the case may be, as set forth in the Swiss statutory financial statements must be submitted to shareholders for approval at each annual general meeting.
+The accumulated losses subject to the vote of the Company's shareholders at the 2024 Annual General Meeting is the accumulated losses of Transocean Ltd., on a standalone basis.